pierguinzani/pierguinzani/README.md

 ### Hello, I'm Pier 👋

 I'm a software and research developer with background in different areas of computer engineering and software development.
-Currently working as a software engineer for the Telessaúde Maranhão (Telehealth Center of the University Hospital of the Federal University of Maranhão), a South American software and consultancy engineering company specialized in healthcare systems that has been responsible for the promotion of Telehealth activities and distance education of HU-UFMA.
+Currently working as an IT Analyst at Vale, which is a Brazilian multinational mining company and one of the largest logistics operators in the country.
 In the last few years, I have worked hard on the creation of applications focused on the improvement of social matters and maintainable code.

 I'm passionate about learning and designing new solutions.
 I am always improving my abilities in technologies that make people's lives easier.
 At present living in São Luís - Maranhão - Brazil.